 Introduced in 2017, the AllAbility Day references the UN International Day of People with Disabilities.
 It aims to raise awareness of employees and customers with disabilities and recognise positive examples of their inclusion within the global Allianz community.

 To be able to support initiatives that matter to us, we have created a multitude of local and global partnerships covering the broad range of I&D topics.
 Furthermore, we have underlined our commitment by signing the UK Government’s Women in Finance Charter and LGBTI UN Standards of Conduct for business.

 About our 'Women in Finance Charter' commitment

 “As a signatory to the Women in Finance Charter, we are committed to supporting the progression of women into senior roles in the financial services sector and to reporting publicly on the progress made against internal targets on gender equality.

-While our female representation globally is moving in the right direction and our talent pipeline shows encouraging signs of progress, we believe we are not on track to meet our Charter target by our deadline.
-Unfortunately, low turnover and hiring rates coupled with still a limited number of females available in the pipeline are the main reasons why we believe we will not able to meet our target by the end of 2020.
+While our female representation globally is moving in the right direction and we already have a 50/50 representation of male and female within our Executive Committee, unfortunately we are not on track to meet our Charter target by our deadline.
+Low turnover and hiring rates, coupled with still a limited number of females available in the pipeline and growing competition for female talent, are the main reasons why we believe we will not be able to meet our target by the end of 2021.

-We believe that our Gender Equality Plan is a robust foundation for future success and we continue to monitor progress against it to foster a truly inclusive and gender equal company culture.
-And because we are all defined by more than just one diversity trait, we are committed to address our gender equality challenges with an intersectional lens, looking at disability, race/ethnicity, gender identity and sexual orientation, age and social background as well. “
+We believe that our Gender Equality Plan is a robust foundation for future success, and we are committed to continue to monitor progress against it to foster a truly inclusive and gender equal company culture.
+And because we are all defined by more than just one diversity trait, we are committed to address our gender equality challenges with an intersectional lens, looking at disability, race/ethnicity, gender identity and sexual orientation, age, and social background as well.“

 Find out more